Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Introduction

-There exist other ways to protect quantum correlations from environmental noise, such as by employing quantum Zeno effect \cite{MS_77,FLP_04}, frequent unitary interruptions (bang-bang pulse) \cite{VL_98, Z_99, BL_02, BL_03}, strong continuous coupling \cite{P_80, S_98, FTPNTL_05}, etc. In the present work, we focus on the problem of preservation of quantum correlation under the decoherence arising from the action of the generalised amplitude damping channel.
+There exist other ways to protect quantum correlations from environmental noise, such as by employing quantum Zeno effect \cite{MS_77,FLP_04}, frequent unitary interruptions (bang-bang pulse) \cite{VL_98, Z_99, BL_02, BL_03}, strong continuous coupling \cite{P_80, S_98, FTPNTL_05}, etc. In the present work, we focus on the problem of preservation of quantum correlations under the decoherence arising from the action of the generalised amplitude damping channel.
 Note that all of the aforesaid decoherence control process are dynamical in nature: one needs to follow the dynamics of the system in order to implement each such control process.
-On the other hand, the environment action, considered in the present work is of static nature and hence the aforesaid decoherence controlling mechanism will not work, in general, for our case.
+On the other hand, the environment action, considered in the present work is of static nature and hence the aforesaid decoherence controlling mechanisms will not work, in general, in the case considered here.

 In quantum information theory, there exists mainly three types of nonlocal correlations for multipartite systems, namely entanglemet \cite{EPR_35}, steering \cite{S_35, R_89, WJD_07, JWD_07, SNC_14, GA_15} and Bell-nonlocality \cite{B_64, CHSH_69, W_89}.
-In 1935, the concept of entanglement was first introduced to explain the famous EPR paradox \cite{EPR_35}.
-In the same year, this paradox was revisited by Scr\"{o}dinger and was interpreted with the introduction of another stricter form of quantum correlation for pure states, termed as steerability \cite{S_35}.
+In 1935, the concept of entanglement was first introduced in context of the famous EPR paradox \cite{EPR_35}.
+In the same year, this paradox was revisited by Schr\"{o}dinger and was interpreted with the introduction of another stricter form of quantum correlation for pure states, termed as steerability \cite{S_35}.
 Much later, this concept was generalised for mixed states \cite{WJD_07, JWD_07}.
 Meanwhile, John Bell introduced the idea of Bell-nonlocality \cite{B_64} which is the strongest form of quantum correlation known so far.

+Here, we confine our studies within the first two types of quantum correlations, namely, entanglement and steering.
+Each of these two correlations decreases under the action of generalised amplitude damping channel acting on one of the qubits, which is a non-unital channel.
+Now, for the purpose of preservation of non-local correlation, we start with pure (maximally and non-maximally) entangled states, and first employ the technique of weak measurement which has been used in case of the standard ADC \cite{DGPM_17}.